ppfeufer/pp-wp-basic-security/README.md

 - Shortlinks
 - RSS Feed
 - Version strings from all enqueued CSS and JavaScripts
-- Debug output from Enfold Theme (really, no one should have that stuff in his generated HTML ...)
+- Debug output from Enfold Theme (really, no one should have that stuff in their generated HTML ...)
 - WooCommerce Generator Tag
 - Canonical Links